gravity-ui/rfc/README.md

 - Change that you're proposing affects multiple Gravity UI projects
 - OR change that you're proposing is complex enough to require proper analysis and discussion (i.e. it's not simple bugfix
-- OR you want to change something in Gravity ecosystem but don't know which project you proposal should be related to
+- OR you want to change something in Gravity ecosystem but don't know which project your proposal should be related to

 ## How can I create a RFC?